Kokoda has claimed more Australian lives this year than Afghanistan!

 During the last week two trekkers died on the Kokoda Trail, a couple more were evacuated by helicopter and fourteen went down with food poisoning.
 Yesterday a campsite that took years to build at Ofi Creek was burned to the ground over an argument between two landowners.

-Land disputes now block the wartime trail over the ‘golden staircase’ and Iorabaiwa Ridge – the closest the Japanese army got to Port Moresby in 1942.
+Land disputes now block the wartime trail over the ‘golden staircase’ and Ioribaiwa Ridge – the closest the Japanese army got to Port Moresby in 1942.

 The Kokoda Trail, which held so much potential as a model for sustainable eco-tourism in Papua New Guinea is beginning to choke on its own success.

 For 50 years after the end of the war in the Pacific the track lay dormant and reverted to its original purpose of providing a link between villages.
 Battlesites were slowly reclaimed by the jungle and new tracks were cut as easier pathways were discovered.
 The bodies of diggers missing in action were covered in layers of leaves and mulch by Mother Nature.
 Their rifles, grenades and bayonets were left to rust in peace.